What Is Cloud Computing?

 • Networking: This refers to virtualized network infrastructure, including load balancing, security, and other network-related services.

-Cloud computing services are offered by cloud providers.
-The three dominant cloud providers are Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
+Cloud providers offer cloud computing services.
+Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) are the three dominant cloud providers.

-Now that we have an understanding of what cloud computing is, let's explore the different models of deployment available.
+Now that we understand cloud computing let's explore the available deployment models.

 Cloud Deployment Models